What do you think of the following statement?

 The Independent headline (May 15, 2009) read: “Ronan O’Gara’s a real lout.”
 Whether intended or not, his response was seen as an insult.

 Again, your response to a person measures your relationship with that person.

 1. As we’ve noted, your response to someone discloses your value of that relationship.
 It lies somewhere between:

 2. Your response reveals something of your character.

 In the case of Ronan O’Gara, his response appeared to manifest a character of churlishness, if not rebellion.

-To treat even a stranger with disdain or indifference reflects something of how you perceive other humans.
+Treating even a stranger with disdain or indifference reflects how you perceive other humans.
 Does your character allow you to view them as “image of God” or not?

 3. Your response shows what is important to you.